-Reptiles Live! at Carnegie Museum of Natural History - Pittsburgh Article
+Reptiles LIVE! at Carnegie Museum of Natural History in Pittsburgh - Pittsburgh Article

 You can learn more about these species with hands-on activities for all ages.
 How about climbing on a full-scale replica of a Galapagos Tortoise Shell?
 You’ll learn how to tell the difference between an alligator and a crocodile.
 You can even touch real reptile skins and guess whether they came from turtles, snakes, or crocodilians.
 Reptiles: LIVE! is fun for the whole family.

-As you follow the exhibition you’ll meet Blondie the python, a snake necked turtle, geckos, chameleons, iguanas, more snakes and turtles, lizards and every imaginable reptile.
+As you follow the exhibition, you’ll also get to meet Blondie the python, a snake-necked turtle, geckos, chameleons, iguanas, more snakes and turtles, lizards and virtually every other imaginable reptile.